iotaledger/integration-services/api/usage-ssi-bridge.md

 ### 3. Verify a registered identity (i.e., a device identity)

 Everyone can create an identity and add any data to such identity, that is why it is needed to know if the person or device really belongs to the company they claim to be.
 Hence their identity must be verified.
-This can be done by an administrator of the Ecommerce-SSI bridge or an already verified user of an organization (based on the principle of network of trust described above).
+This can be done by an administrator of the Ecommerce-SSI bridge or an already verified identity of an organization (based on the principle of network of trust described above).
 Upon verification, the system allows to create a so called verifiable credential, which contains information about the identity and a signature proof of the information of the issuer, so that authenticity of data in the verifiable credential cannot be changed later but verified.
-In this case we verify the previously generated device identity by an already authorized user with the following verifiable credential:
+In this case we verify the previously generated device identity by an already authorized Test User with the following verifiable credential:

 ```
 {